 At noon, the POWs had lunch but could not get off the trucks.
 If a man had to relieve himself, he had to make his way to the side of the truck and urinate or defecate over the side.
 The trucks arrived at Bilibid at 4:00 P.M.

 On December 8, the Japanese told the medical staff to put together a list of POWs who were healthy enough to be sent to Japan.
 The morning of December 12 roll call was taken and Snell's name was on the list.
 That evening he said his goodbyes to his friends.
 At 4:00 A.M., on the 13th, the POWs were awakened and fed breakfast.
 In addition, the POWs were told they would receive, cigarettes, soap, and salt.

 The POWs were allowed to roam the prison until ordered to form ranks.
 When the order was given, 1,619 POWs were marched down Luzon Boulevard to Pier 7 in Manila.
 As they marched they noticed that the street cars were not running.
 When they reached the harbor, they noticed many of the ships in the harbor were damaged from American attacks.

-It was during the night of Wednesday, December 13, 1944, that Major Maynard G. Snell collapsed and died in the rear hold of the ship.
-After his death, his body was thrown overboard.
-His name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
+Since Maj.
+Maynard G. Snell was lost at sea, his name appears on the Tablets of the Missing at the American Military Cemetery at Manila.

 Return to HQ Company